 This raises the question: Could the legislature amend the NCPRA to specifically prevent disclosure of public colleges' student disciplinary records?
 The simple answer is "yes."
 If the legislature included an exception for economic development incentives in the NCPRA, certainly the North Carolina General Assembly could propose a new exception to help address UNC-CH's concerns regarding Title IX.
 As the court suggested, this is a matter of public policy and public concern that should be addressed by legislators.

-This could take a while.
 In the meanwhile, public colleges and universities must understand the Folt decision because, if and until the North Carolina Supreme Court or General Assembly addresses the decision, Folt is the law.

 The Folt case has a simple practical effect: If a public college or university receives a request under the NCPRA to disclose student disciplinary records related to sexual offenses, the school must disclose: